justmarkham/DAT8/README.md

 * **Optional:** Keep working on this competition!
 You can make up to 5 submissions per day, and the competition doesn't close until 6:30pm ET on Tuesday 10/27 (class 21).

 **Resources:**
-* For a great overview of the diversity of problems tackled by Kaggle competitions, watch [Kaggle Transforms Data Science Into Competitive Sport](https://www.youtube.com/watch?v=8w4UY66GKcM) (28 minutes) by Jeremy Howard (past president of Kaggle).
+* [Specialist Knowledge Is Useless and Unhelpful](http://www.slate.com/articles/health_and_science/new_scientist/2012/12/kaggle_president_jeremy_howard_amateurs_beat_specialists_in_data_prediction.html) is a brief interview with Jeremy Howard (past president of Kaggle) in which he argues that data science skills are much more important than domain expertise for creating effective predictive models.
 * [Getting in Shape for the Sport of Data Science](https://www.youtube.com/watch?v=kwt6XEh7U3g) (74 minutes), also by Jeremy Howard, contains a lot of tips for competitive machine learning.
 * [Learning from the best](http://blog.kaggle.com/2014/08/01/learning-from-the-best/) is an excellent blog post covering top tips from Kaggle Masters on how to do well on Kaggle.
 * [Feature Engineering Without Domain Expertise](https://www.youtube.com/watch?v=bL4b1sGnILU) (17 minutes), a talk by Kaggle Master Nick Kridler, provides some simple advice about how to iterate quickly and where to spend your time during a Kaggle competition.